 Written statements under rule 18.02 present a great opportunity to get evidence in at trial cost-effectively.
 But bear in mind that despite this rule, a witness appearing in person is more persuasive.
 The recipient of a written statement should consider summonsing for cross-examination.
-When it comes to experts, please click here for a template expert report for Small Claims Court.

 An offer to settle made 7 days before trial can have costs consequences.
 See rule 14.

 The Small Claims Court has good mediators.
 If you’re not at the top of the trial list, you may as well spend your waiting time trying to settle the case.
 If the case cannot be settled, discussing what can be done to speed up the trial is useful.
 Obvious admissions and an agreed statement of facts can drastically reduce trial time.

 Section 27 of the Courts of Justice Act permits hearsay at trial so long as it is relevant.
 The party wishing to advance hearsay evidence should try and get first hand evidence instead.
 The party who would otherwise prefer no hearsay evidence should ask the Deputy Judge to give the hearsay as little weight as possible, especially if there was a better source.